Analysis | How Trump allies in Congress can launch one more challenge to Biden’s win in January

 - They vote in separate sessions on whether to accept or reject the challenge to that state’s electors.

 - In the House, that’s an easy vote to predict, since it’s controlled by Democrats.
 In the Senate, two runoffs in Georgia won’t yet be finished, so Republicans will have the majority — but narrowly, with Vice President Pence presiding in a tie-breaking vote.
 So far, no Republican senators seem keen on voting to challenge a state’s results, and it would take a lot more than a handful of Republicans to vote to override a state’s electoral count.
 “I can’t imagine that that would happen,” said Sen. John Thune (R-S.D.), who is a top Senate Republican.
-Their resistance to this idea is notable given many of Republican lawmakers still haven’t explicitly recognized Biden as the winner.
+Their resistance to this idea is notable given that many of Republican lawmakers still haven’t explicitly recognized Biden as the winner.
 Does their willingness to appease Trump stop at voting to overturn a candidate’s duly won electors?

 - Legally it’s even clearer that Congress has nothing to challenge, said Adav Noti with the Campaign Legal Center and an expert on this process.
 All the states that are in Trump’s crosshairs met every legal requirement for having their electoral votes recognized by Congress, and federal law says Congress must treat such results as “conclusive.”
 So a challenge is likely to end pretty quickly.